Aram Manukian: Death and funeral

 With a large number of Armenian refugees settled in Yerevan, a typhus epidemic spread in the city during the winter of 1918–1919.
 Around two thousand orphans and refugees perished.
 Aram Manukian contracted the typhus in December 1918 when he was visiting the camps of refugees from the genocide.
 He died on 26 January 1919.
 He was living in extreme poverty and "refused to take medicine and gave it away to the poor, he wore old shoes and clothes."
 His death came as a shock and his funeral became a national day of mourning with thousands of Yerevan residents attending it.
 His biographer, Arshaluys Astvatzatrian, has left the following description of his burial:

 According to Richard Hovannisian the death of Aram—the "invincible leader"—"deepened the gloom" in Yerevan.
 Manukian was initially buried at the Mler cemetery (now Komitas Pantheon).
 In the 1930s, during the large-scale reconstructions in Yerevan (including the destruction of religious and historic buildings), his remains were moved to Kozern cemetery, which was soon turned into a park, and was eventually reburied at the Yerevan City Cemetery (popularly known as Tokhmakh).

 In 1979 a group of Armenian patriots found Aram's tombstone and in August 1982 put a khachkar made by Garnik Amirjanyan on it.

 Personal life

 Manukian married Katarine Zalyan in Yerevan in 1917.
 They met at an orphanage, where she worked as a doctor.
 Their only daughter, Seda, was born in 1918.
-Katarine was one of three females elected to the Armenian parliament in 1919.
+Katarine was one of three women elected to the Armenian parliament in 1919.
 Upon Aram's death and Armenia's takeover by Bolsheviks, she found herself an unemployed single mother.
 She settled in Krasnodar, Russia, but returned to Soviet Armenia in 1927 to fill the shortage of doctors.
 She died in 1965.
 Their daughter, Seda, lived in Yerevan until 1976 when she moved to Moscow.
 She was married to the son of the prominent fedayi Khansori Vardan.
 She died in 2005.